Traffic Analytics in the Banking Industry for Financial Planning and Forecasting

 What’s more, banks that still want to increase footfall, despite the increasing popularity of online services, will have no choice but to redefine the spaces in their branches, finding out what type of customer seeks in-person banking services, how far they travel, and how long they stay.
 Then they will be able to adjust the in-person services offered and improve the overall customer experience.

-Using Mobility Data and Traffic Analysis to Help Banks Make the Best Decisions about Branches
+Using Mobility Data and Traffic Analysis for Financial Decisions about Branches

-“Ultimately, branch visits will be infrequent and focused on advice and issue resolution — just like a twice-yearly visit to the phone store,” according to Novantas.
+“Ultimately, branch visits will be infrequent and focused on advice and issue resolution — just like a twice-yearly visit to the phone store.”

 Yet even despite the drop in branch footfall and the advent of digital channels, there will always be a need for brick-and-mortar locations, particularly in regard to high value-added activities.
 For example, accounts opened digitally have a first-year retention rate of just 50%, compared with 80% for accounts opened in-branch.

-Owing to what’s happening in the market, tools for tracking real-time foot and vehicular traffic will be increasingly vital, because they provide contextual data about customers and their local travel habits.
+Owing to what’s happening in the market, tools for tracking real-time footfall and vehicle traffic will be increasingly vital, because they provide contextual and historical data about customers and their local travel habits.
 Combining data with location-based data and demographic data will provide banks with a complete profile of the customers in a particular area and their needs.
 Once the data has been extracted and turned into a usable format, financial institutions can then design informative dashboards that help them concretely visualize how their branches perform in relation to fluctuating traffic flows.

 Such information has a key role to play in determining which products or services to offer in which branch and which areas to target in terms of opening and closing branches.
 Ideally, the site selection process should involve the team that makes real estate decisions working alongside the marketing group in performing geographical analyses in order to develop planning models using data about existing sites.
 This would be a time-saver for the planners, as they would not have to visit potential sites for new branches or draw on maps by hand.
 Conversely, where branches are to close, banks must strive even harder to get customers in these areas to engage with them digitally.